 A child support order is a legal court judgment.
-The parent entitled to child support may take the other parent to court to enforce it.17
+The parent entitled to child support may take the other parent to court for child support enforcement.12

 Failure to pay child support in Nevada for any significant period of time is also a crime.

 If the parent owes less than $10,000 in delinquent child support, non-payment is a misdemeanor.
 Punishment can include: